Most of these state-managed lands are open to hunting, fishing, and other forms of wildlife-based recreation.

 Conservation Easements

-The Fish & Wildlife Department holds more than 50 easements that protect more than 9,800 acres across the state.
-In the majority of cases, these easements allow public access.
+The Fish & Wildlife Department holds more than 50 easements, protecting more than 9,800 acres statewide.
+In most cases, these easements allow public access.
 However, these lands are still privately owned and though access is protected, the department does not maintain these lands in any formal way.
 Therefore parking and signage in many cases does not exist.

-The Vermont Fish &Wildlife Department owns many miles and hundreds of acres of land along rivers, streams, lakes and ponds throughout Vermont known collectively as “Riparian Lands.”
+The Vermont Fish & Wildlife Department owns many miles and hundreds of acres of land along rivers and streams throughout Vermont known collectively as Streambank Management Areas.
 These lands provide public access to our waters for fishing, hunting, trapping, fish and wildlife viewing, photography and other fish and wildlife-based activities.

 Agency of Natural Resources